slatedocs/slate/source/includes/_endpoint-projects.md

 #### POST

-New projects need a name (no uniqueness enforced) and will belong to the authenticated user, making it its initial member.
+New projects need a name (no uniqueness enforced) and will make the authenticated user its initial member and editor.

 ```http
 POST /projects/ HTTP/1.1